yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-space-notifications.markdown

 The auto renewal idea is that the listener is added with a limited lease, for example 10 seconds, and the proxy automatically renews the lease before it expires.
 The client can register to the `EventSessionConfig.AutoRenewalFailed` event, and be notified if the auto renewal failed.
 This approach solves the following issues:

-- The client process terminated unexpectedly, and didn't unregister its listener.
+- The client process terminated unexpectedly, and didn't un register its listener.
 After the lease expires, the notify template is removed from the space, instead of staying alive forever.
 - If the space is no longer available, then the client is notified that it couldn't renew the listener lease.
 - If the client causes a [slow consumer]({% currentjavaurl %}/slow-consumer.html) scenario, and as a result its listener has been disconnected by the space, then the client is notified that it couldn't renew the listener lease, and it can reregister to the event.